RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 Now that we installed the required third party libraries and CMake we can compile the OpenCascade source files.

-To do that we will set the configuration options using the CMake GUI and the build the library using the gnu-commands `make` and `make install`.
+To do that we will set the configuration options using the CMake GUI and then build the library using the gnu-commands `make` and `make install`.
 The detailed steps are as follows:

 - First, create the directories `open_cascade_sources`, ` open_cascade_build` and ` open_cascade_installation`  that will be used during the installation.